deadlyvipers/dojo_rules/introduction.md

- I have completed several Code School Paths including HTML/CSS, Ruby, Python, GIT and JS.
-I enjoyed JavaScript the most of all because it is so all encompassing and covers many different skills and practices.
+I started learning Ruby on Rails and then completed several Code School Paths.
+My Deadly Skills
+* HTML and CSS
+* Ruby on Rails
+* Python
+* GIT
+* JavaScript